chalabaj/Snafu/README.md

 - start the simulation on scratch
 - copy data back to folder

-The code requires to find **SNAFU_DIR** variable in your environment (in python this is os.environ['SNAFU_DIR']).
+During initial checks, SNAFU requires to find **SNAFU_DIR** environment variable (in python this is os.environ['SNAFU_DIR']).
 This variable points to the folder with the **snafu.py** file and **snafu** subfolder containing all the modules.
 The variable is exported in the SNAFUS launcher script and should be modified depending on where you keep the code.
 The same applies for Terachem/MPI which are also exported here.

 If the launcher is not used, just export the **SNAFU_DIR** variable:
   <code>